Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 You’ll find a large loop with various connectors through the middle, covering about 6 miles of very rocky, hilly terrain.

-This trail is definitely a challenge and one that should be undertaken with caution if wet.
+This trail is definitely a challenge and one that should be undertaken with caution, especially when the terrain is wet.

 Take your time maneuvering through these trails, and you will certainly improve and gain new mountain biking skills.